KaiIkuta/StarspotMapping/README.md

 Quantifying the Transit Light Source Effect of a young M-dwarf ([Mori, Ikuta et al. 2024, MNRAS, 530, 167](https://ui.adsabs.harvard.edu/abs/2024MNRAS.tmp..863M/abstract))

-Delving into the relation with a prominence eruption on a young solar-type star ([Namekata, Ikuta et al. 2024, ApJ in press](https://arxiv.org/abs/2410.05523))
+Delving into the relation with a prominence eruption on a young solar-type star ([Namekata, Ikuta et al. 2024, ApJ, 976, 255](https://ui.adsabs.harvard.edu/abs/2024ApJ...976..255N/abstract))

-Exploring the relation with Zeeman Doppler Imaging and multiwavelength variability for a young solar-type star (Ikuta et al., in prep. for ApJ)
+Exploring the relation with Zeeman Doppler Imaging and multiwavelength variability for a young solar-type star ([Ikuta et al., in prep. for ApJ](https://ui.adsabs.harvard.edu/abs/2024tsc3.confE..12I/abstract))

 ## Erratum and Remarks (as of 24/02/03)